Get 80% off your plan for your first 3 months*

 Bootstrap with personal savings

 Using your own savings keeps you debt-free and in full control.
 Many businesses start this way, especially service-based businesses with lower startup costs.
+In a survey of over 1,000 business owners in the US and Canada, almost half launched for $5,000 or less, and 69% of those businesses broke even within a year.

 Small business loans

 Banks and credit unions offer small business loans with competitive interest rates.
-You'll need a solid business plan (learn how to write one) and good credit history.
+You will need a solid business plan (learn how to write one) and good credit history.
 The Canada Small Business Financing Program helps businesses borrow up to $1,000,000 for equipment and leasehold improvements, with specific caps such as a maximum of $150,000 for intangible assets and working capital costs.

 Government grants and programs